Kim Kardashian Trends After Revealing That North Calls Kanye West “The Best Parent”

-Kim Kardashian has shared that when it comes to co-parenting with her ex-husband, Kanye West, he’s still considered the fan favorite.
+Kim Kardashian has shared that when it comes to co-parenting with her ex-husband, Ye, formerly Kanye West, he’s still considered the fan favorite.

-During a recent episode of The Kardashians, the two eldest Kardashians sisters, Kourtney and Kim, were discussing co-parenting with their ex-husbands and the challenges of overcoming being hurt by their children preferring to stay at the residence of their fathers versus theirs.
+During a recent episode of The Kardashians, the two eldest Kardashian sisters, Kourtney and Kim, were discussing co-parenting with their ex-husbands and the challenges of overcoming being hurt by their children preferring to stay at their father’s residences versus theirs.
 During the sisterly chat, Kim revealed that her oldest daughter, North West, revealed she prefers to spend time with her dad because he “has it all figured out.”

 “She’ll be like, ‘Dad is the best,’” Kim K. said. “‘He has it all figured out.
 He doesn’t have a nanny, he doesn’t have a chef, he doesn’t have security.
 He lives in an apartment.’
 And she’ll start crying, ‘Why don’t you have an apartment?
 I can’t believe we don’t have an apartment.’”